 Here is my advice regarding unlocking of your phone.

-- Firstly, if you have an existing relationship with the provider the phone is locked to (for example, if you are with O2 and have upgraded to another O2 phone), just call them and they will usually unlock the phone for free
+- Firstly, if you have an existing relationship with the provider the phone is locked to (for example, if you are with O2 and have upgraded to another O2 phone), just call the provider and they will usually unlock your old phone for free

-- Secondly, of the 4 UK networks, Three seems to be the easiest to do an unlock.
-Usually, if the phone was purchased after 1st January 2014, the phone will be automatically unlocked.
+- Three phone are usually already unlocked if the phone was purchased after 1st January 2014.
 If it is not unlocked, Three will unlock it for free - follow this link.

 So, you've purchased a second-hand device or you've got an hand-me-down?